dionysos-dev/Dionysos.jl/docs/src/developers/setup.md

 # Set up

-This guides shows you what to do you start developing for Dionysos.
+This guide shows you what to do when you start developing for Dionysos.

 ## Installations